Laryh: Club career

-Born in Rio de Janeiro, Laryh began her career with local side Campo Grande in 2008.
+Born in Rio de Janeiro, Laryh began her career with local side Campo Grande in 2008, scoring 21 goals in the Campeonato Carioca.
 She moved to CEPE-Caxias in 2010, winning the 2010 Copa do Brasil de Futebol Feminino with the club.

 Laryh signed for Vasco da Gama ahead of the 2011 season, but failed to feature regularly.
 In 2013, after playing for Duque de Caxias, she returned to Vasco and started featuring more regularly.

 In 2015, after a one-year spell at Botafogo, Laryh agreed to a deal with Flamengo.
 She became a regular starter for the club, helping them to win the 2016 Campeonato Brasileiro de Futebol Feminino Série A1 and being their top scorer in the competition.

 On 28 January 2020, Laryh was announced at Santos.
 Despite being a regular starter for the Sereias, she moved to Kindermann/Avaí in 2021, before signing for Ferroviária on 14 September of that year.

 On 2 January 2024, Laryh was announced at São Paulo.
 On 22 January of the following year, she returned to Santos on a one-year contract.